Thames Valley Police: Incident Crime & Response (ICR)

 Frontline response officers who work out of patrol bases in the force area and are tasked with patrolling and responding to 999 calls.
 Officers also conduct investigations into the calls they attend.
-These officers are often issued with the TASER X2.
+These officers are often issued with the TASER X2 however they are moving towards the newer modelled Taser 7.
 ICR officers may be tasked to patrol high crime areas for an increased police presence or to conduct follow up investigations.
-Officers use the Vauxhall Astra Estate, Mitsubishi L200, Peugeot 308 SW and Vauxhall Vivaro to conduct their patrols.